Chart Color Schemes

 Greenbank's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover was approximately 53% of the total population (~9,024 people), slightly above the average SA2 area rate.
-The most prevalent medical conditions were asthma (8.2%) and mental health issues (7.8%), with 70.0% of residents reporting no medical ailments, compared to 0% in Greater Brisbane.
-There are 12.2% seniors aged 65 and over (2,084 people) in the area.
-While health outcomes for seniors require more attention than the broader population, they present some challenges.
+Prevalence of common conditions is low compared to the general population but higher than national averages in older, at-risk groups.
+Private health cover stands at approximately 53% of Greenbank's total population (~8,066 people), slightly above the average SA2 area rate.
+The most prevalent medical conditions are asthma and mental health issues, affecting 8.2 and 7.8% of residents respectively.
+Around 70.0% of residents report no medical ailments, compared to 0% across Greater Brisbane.
+Greenbank has 12.2% of residents aged 65 and over (1,866 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health